The Emperor's New Metaphysics

 • He actually claimed that women have fewer teeth than men, and he used this supposed fact as just one of many justifications for their naturally subservient role!

-Call me crazy, but this hardly seems like the kind of person who should be taken so seriously over questions about the fundamental nature of reality.
+Call me crazy, but this hardly seems like the kind of person who should be taken seriously over questions about the fundamental nature of reality.

 We can even begin to make sense out of the obnoxious writing style that plagues the broader canon of philosophical literature.
 Aristotle was certainly wrong about a lot of things, but that’s usually only limited to the parts where one can make sense out of what the hell he was even trying to say.
 Most of the time, he just blathered nonsense.
 It is not an exaggeration to say that his writing style often feels like the demented fever dreams of a guy struggling to put ideas into words.
 It’s a terrible practice that should have been ruthlessly outlawed centuries ago, but modern Western philosophers routinely mimic this style.